lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ~~~~
 {: #Fig-function title='Compression and Decompression Actions'}

 {{Fig-function}} summarizes the basic actions that can be used to compress and decompress a field.
 The first column shows the action's name.
-The second and third columns show the reciprocal compression/decompression behavior for each action.
+The second and third columns show the compression and decompression behaviors for each action.

 Compression is done in the order that the Field Descriptions appear in a Rule.
 The result of each Compression/Decompression Action is appended to the accumulated Compression Residue in that same order.
 The receiver knows the size of each compressed field, which can be given by the Rule or MAY be sent with the compressed header.